Variation of carrier density in semimetals via short-range correlation: A case study with nickelate NdNiO$_2$: INTRODUCTION

-In correlated semimetals, this strong sensitivity to density grands extra complexity and functionality due to semimetals' additional flexibility in carrier density.
-Unlike regular metals and insulators that have rather robust densities fixed by their chemical potentials, semimetals have the additional freedom in varying the carrier density since the chemical potential only pins the \textit{difference} between the coexisting electron and hole carriers, not their sum.
+In correlated semimetals (semiconductors with a negative band gap), this strong sensitivity to carrier density grands extra complexity and functionality due to semimetals' additional flexibility in carrier density.
+Unlike regular metals and doped semiconductors that have rather robust carrier densities (roughly speaking the size of the Fermi pockets) fixed by their chemical potentials, semimetals have the additional freedom in varying simultaneously the densities of the coexisting electron and hole carriers $n_e$ and $n_h$, since the chemical potential only pins the total electron count, which depends on the \textit{difference} between them, $n_e - n_h$.
 Indeed, for example in unconventional high-temperature superconductors such as FeSe~\cite{Kawai2018} and nickelates~\cite{Li2019}, the observed strong temperature dependent Hall coefficients suggests a sensitively varying carrier density.
 Such variation of carrier density is in good consistency with the apparent change of size of the Fermi surface observed in FeSe~\cite{Kushnireko2017} by angular-resolved photoemission spectroscopy.
 As another example, in unconventional WTe$_2$ superconductor the Hall coefficient~\cite{Kang2015} displays a strong pressure dependence, and the carrier density changes balance over temperature as well~\cite{Pan2017}.
 These examples demonstrate the intimate connection between the rich physical behaviors and the versatile carrier density in correlated semimetal.

-Therefore, two essential generic questions concerning the carrier density in correlated semimetals are 1) what key factors control the carrier density variation in these systems, and 2) how the carrier density is able to vary so efficiently against change of ``weak'' external conditions, for example temperature, pressure, or magnetic field.
-The strongest correlation due to strong intra-atomic repulsion is known to be able to enhance the effective mass of carriers~\cite{Maletz2014, Fedorov2016, Nayak2017, Nekrasov2018} (which can potentially modify the carrier density in semimetals).
-However, the large energy scale of the local repulsion dictates that such mass enhancement is rather robust and thus unable to vary sensitively by ``weak'' (or low-energy) external conditions.
-Apparently, one needs to seek the answer in the physics of a much lower energy scale.
+Therefore, two essential generic questions concerning the carrier density in correlated semimetals are (1) what key factors control the carrier density variation in these systems, and (2) how the carrier density is able to vary so efficiently against change of ``weak'' (or low-energy) external conditions, for example, temperature, pressure, or magnetic field.
+The strongest correlation due to strong intraatomic repulsion is known to be able to enhance the effective mass of carriers~\cite{Nayak2017,Nekrasov2018}.
+However, the large energy scale of the local repulsion dictates that such mass enhancement is rather robust and thus unable to vary sensitively against weak external conditions.
+Apparently, one needs to seek the answer in the physics of a much lower energy scale, such as interatomic correlations.